CAR WASHING AT HOME

 Kärcher tip: Apply cleaner to car

-Step 3: Apply detergent
+Step 3: Apply soap

 Kärcher tip: Rinse car